 The ability to associate a specific channel with specific social network walls, contacts, or chat interfaces is interesting.
 Imagine watching the game along with a dozen or so friends, each from the comfort of your own homes.

-An interface like this might enable you to catch a movie or TV show together with friends or family members remotely, watch news or public policy programming with an organization that you’re a member of or with a very informed audience who may have interesting and significant viewpoints to add.
+An interface like this might enable you to catch a movie or TV show together with friends or family members remotely, watch the news or public policy programming with an organization that you’re a member of, or with a very informed audience who may have interesting and significant viewpoints to add.

-Imagine watching, for instance, the State of the Union address along with members of your state or national political party, or with a public policy think tank you might belong to, or with analysts from a television network.
+Imagine watching, for instance, the State of the Union address along with members of your state or national political party, or with a public policy think tank, you might belong to, or with analysts from a television network.

-The patent application describes how different user settings might be added to your set top box, and how different family members might be able to associate social networks with different channels.
+The patent application describes how different user settings might be added to your set-top box, and how different family members might be able to associate social networks with different channels.